Transgender weightlifter Hubbard makes history at Olympics

 The IOC will release a new “framework” for transgender athletes’ eligibility in the coming months.
 That document is expected to take into account newer scientific studies published since the last major review in 2015.
 That will form a basis for sports to draw up their own updated policies.

-Earlier Monday, Wang Zhouyu won the women’s 87-kilogram category to give China it's sixth gold medal in weightlifting.
+The New Zealand Olympic Committee recognized the sometimes-bitter discussions over what conditions should apply for transgender athletes to compete.

+“We acknowledge that gender identity in sport is a highly sensitive and complex issue requiring a balance between human rights and fairness on the field of play,” the NZOC said.

+“The New Zealand team is committed to supporting all eligible New Zealand athletes at the Olympic Games, ensuring their mental and physical wellbeing as they compete on the world stage."
+Earlier Monday, Wang Zhouyu won the women’s 87-kilogram category for the first of China's two weightlifting gold medals of the day.
 Wang won with a total of 270 kilograms.
 Tamara Salazar won the silver for Ecuador with a total 263, and Crismery Santana took the bronze with 256 for the Dominican Republic.

 Comments